15 Best Places to Shop in Barcelona + Shopping Tips

 Starting at the top of the list of best shopping in Barcelona has to be El Born!

-This historic neighborhood is known for its cute boutiques selling handmade clothing, shoes, handbags, artwork, jewelry, and more.
+This historic neighborhood is super cute and known for its boutiques selling handmade clothing, shoes, handbags, artwork, jewelry, and more.

 A good place to start is along Carrer de la Princesa, where you can find unique art galleries, vintage hat shops, and classic cafes.

-Here are some of my favorite shops in El Born worth checking out:
+Here are some of my favorite Barcelona shops in El Born worth checking out:

-- Mercilona: With a couple of locations in El Born, Mercilona is a super cute shop for Barcelona souvenirs.
+• Mercilona: With a couple of locations in El Born, Mercilona is a super cute shop for Barcelona souvenirs.
 It’s decorated in pinks and pastels and sells Barcelona-themed jewelry, artwork, coasters, and more.
+I really like their jewelry with the Barcelona flower.

 2. Gothic Quarter